 Zinc

 Zinc exceedances of hardness-dependent CCC values were observed at several sampling locations in 2019-2020, including six of nine tributary sites and five of ten mainstem sites.
 Zinc exceedances suggested a spatial trend.
-Exceedances were observed primarily in the lower and estuary sections of the Kenai River (river mile 0 to 23, Figure 1), the segment of river that flows through the highest concentration of development within the Kenai River watershed, while o exceedances were observed at Jim’s Landing, Skilak Lake Outlet, or Lower Funny River, sites which have minimal potential for anthropogenic influence.
+Exceedances were observed primarily in the lower and estuary sections of the Kenai River (river mile 0 to 23, Figure 1), the segment of river that flows through the highest concentration of development within the Kenai River watershed, while no exceedances were observed at Jim’s Landing, Skilak Lake Outlet, or Lower Funny River, sites which have minimal potential for anthropogenic influence.

 The sampling event on April 30, 2019, where zinc exceedances were simultaneously observed at three tributary and five main stem sites (Figures 5, 6, and 7), could suggest a region-wide meteorological process such as snowmelt or precipitation that helps to drive the elevated concentrations and warrants further investigation.